flexyourrights/openpolice/README.md

 Once installed, documentation of this system's database design can be found at /dashboard/db/all .
 This system's user experience design for data entry can be found at /dashboard/tree/map?all=1&alt=1 or publicly visible links like those above.

-Better documentation is juuust beginning to be created...
+Better documentation is juuust beginning to be created...<br />
 <a href="https://openpolice.org/code-package-files-folders-and-classes" target="_blank">openpolice.org/code-package-files-folders-and-classes</a>

-More on the Survloop level is also starting here:
+More on the Survloop level is also starting here: <br />
 <a href="https://survloop.org/package-files-folders-classes" target="_blank">survloop.org/package-files-folders-classes</a>.

 # <a name="roadmap"></a>Roadmap